Forever Now (The Psychedelic Furs album): Promotion

-Reception
+Critical reception

 The album jumped to its peak position of No. 20 on the UK album charts in early October.
 In the US, it moved more slowly and reached its peak of No. 61 in April 1983, spending 32 weeks on the Billboard charts.
 In Canada, it topped out at No. 83, while in New Zealand it hit No. 4 in its first week of release.

 A contemporary review in Trouser Press praised the Furs for their "increased sophistication" as songwriters and musicians.
 The album was described as both "alluring and amusing" in Rolling Stone, and music critic Robert Christgau graded it with an "A−" rating in The Village Voice.
+The Boston Phoenix said that "for the first time the Furs successfully invoke every element of the lineage they define: mid-60s Beatles meet early Velvets as reinterpreted by descendants of [David] Bowie and contemporaries of the Sex Pistols."

 Some reviews at the time were less receptive.
 In a more reserved review for Rolling Stone, Ken Tucker wrote that "although most of Forever Now is alluring and amusing, only once does the band come up with something really new."

 Later assessments of the album have been more positive in their reception.
-Writing for AllMusic, Ned Raggett effusively called it "simply fantastic" while Stylus looked back on it as "the Furs' masterpiece".
+Writing for AllMusic, Ned Raggett effusively called it "simply fantastic" while Stylus Magazine looked back on it as "the Furs' masterpiece".